TheSnowGuru/Market-Swarm-Agents-/README.md

 ## 📈 Market Swarm Agents 🚀

-Welcome to the **Multi-Agent Market Analysis Platform** – an open-source toolkit designed to bring the power of advanced AI agents to your financial market strategies.
+Welcome to the **Market Swarm Agents** – an open-source toolkit designed to bring the power of advanced AI agents to your financial market strategies.
 Imagine having a swarm of virtual analysts, each with their own unique trading style, working tirelessly to decode market signals and identify opportunities in real-time.
 Well, now you can!

 ### 🧠 What Is It?
 This platform combines state-of-the-art machine learning models, like LSTM and Markov Chains, with rule-based trading strategies to create a diverse set of agents, each with a specialized role: